paveyry/better-hangoutschat/README.md

 This patch extends Google Hangouts Chat to make it nicer and simpler to use.
 Works with both the web browser version and the standalone Chrome App.

+In order to use the dark theme, GMail or GHC should already be in dark mode.
+In order to use the light theme, GMail or GHC should already be in light (default) mode.
+This plugin will alter some of the color-scheme but relies on the existing color modes.

-*Note*: To use this plugin in the standalone GHC Chrome App, you can use either the Chrome extension or the snippet for Tampermonkey within Chrome (more details below).
-The features will apply within the Chrome App exactly like it would in the browser.
+*Note*: To use this plugin in the standalone GHC Chrome App, you can use the Chrome version of the extension within Chrome (more details below).
+The features will apply within the Chrome App exactly like they would in the browser.

 Features
 ---------